 - Great trails that enable you to explore as much or as little as you want.
 Canals cover extensive regions but have easy exit points.
 This means that you can cover as much or as little distance as you want.

 - Countryside and town access.
 Even though canals traverse some truly stunning and empty countryside when you travel on one you are never far away from an interesting spot such as a historical landmark or bustling town or even the old commercial heartland of a large city.

 - Lots of “truck” stops.
 Because most canals have been revitalized and brought back to life by recreational enthusiasts there is no shortage of stopping points.
 Just like a highway has truck stops, canals have lots of rest points as well.
 Cafes, taverns and restaurants dart the canal landscape and camping sites are usually within a short walking distance of designated spots.

 Licensing is required to kayak on a canal throughout most of the world.
-In fact you usually need a permit or license to use any publically owned inland waterways.
+In fact you usually need a permit or license to use any publicly owned inland waterways.

 In countries like the USA, Canada, and the UK, paddling registration fees go towards the upkeep of canals, rivers, ramps and slipways as well as other public access facilities.

-Licensing organizations will ensure that you are educated on how to use a canal safely and are well versed in all the relevant local rules and bye-laws pertaining to the canals you plan to paddle on.
+Licensing organizations will ensure that you are educated on how to use a canal safely.
+They are also well versed in all the relevant local rules and bye-laws pertaining to the canals you plan to paddle on.

-Having a permit is not just a good idea because it helps keep the canal network in good shape but because it also lets people know you are using the waterway and therefore promotes awareness of kayaking amongst other water users.
+Having a permit is not just a good idea as it helps keep the canal network in good shape but because it also lets people know you are using the waterway it promotes awareness of kayaking amongst other water users.

 - It is important to remember that canals can be very busy environments, with recreational boaters and even working vessels going about their own business.
 These larger vessels can create wash and wake that will disturb your kayak.